joelparkerhenderson/startup-superset/doc/customer_development.md

 The founders must “get out of the building” and answer three questions about the business:

-  * Do we really understand the customer’s problem or need?
+  * Do we really understand the customer’s problem a.k.a. need?

-  * Do enough people care about the problem or need to deliver a huge business?
+  * Do enough people care enough about the problem a.k.a. need, in order to create a huge business?

-  * Will they care enough to tell their friends and grow the business quickly[4][25]
+  * Will enough people care enough to tell their friends, in order to grow the business quickly?

 ## The four-step process